-Vicodin is a prescription drug approved by the Food and Drug Administration (FDA) to manage pain severe enough to require an opioid, and for which other treatments are ineffective.
-Vicodin is a combination drug composed of Hydrocodone and Acetaminophen.
+Vicodin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to manage pain severe enough to require an opioid, and for which other treatments are ineffective.
+Vicodin is a combination drug composed of hydrocodone and acetaminophen.

 Hydrocodone is an opioid, or synthetic opiate, that works as a potent analgesic (painkiller).
 Acetaminophen is an analgesic and antipyretic (fever reducer).
 Both drugs are believed to work by reducing the perception of pain.